 Arrhythmia-Related Hospitalization will be defined as any unplanned hospitalization (i.e. admission with an overnight stay in an acute care healthcare facility/hospital) due to any tachy- or brady-arrhythmia.

-Hospitalization for new or worsening heart failure will be defined as any unplanned hospitalization (i.e. admission with an overnight stay in an acute care healthcare facility/hospital) due to a new diagnosis or worsening symptomatic heart failure
+Hospitalization for new or worsening heart failure will be defined as any unplanned hospitalization (i.e. admission with an overnight stay in an acute care healthcare facility/hospital) due to a new diagnosis or worsening symptomatic heart failure.

 AF Progression will be defined as the transition from (a) paroxysmal to persistent or (b) persistent to permanent AF.40